agustibr/atomicules.github.com/_posts/2012-03-17-To-the-command-line-batman.markdown

 ---
 For reasons that I am unable to properly explain (to myself, let alone others), over the past few months I have been unable to resist the compulsion to investigate and set-up command line <s>mail</s> clients (in general).

 It probably has something to do with low memory requirements, well a lot to do with that, and that would be my reasoning now, but it wasn't like I actually had that foresight that prompted all this tinkering.
-But, yeah, at home I have the old Powerbook that is maxed out at 1.25GB RAM and always has at least one other account constantly logged in with Safari, etc, sucking a blackhole's amount of swap space, and at work I live in a virtual machine and so only have 1GB of RAM to play with.
-So low memory applicationss do make A LOT of sense.
+But, yeah, at home I have the old Powerbook that is maxed out at 1.25GB RAM and always has at least one other account constantly logged in with Safari, etc, sucking a blackhole's amount of swap space, and at work I live in a virtual machine and so only have <s>1GB</s> 768MB of RAM to play with.
+So low memory applications do make A LOT of sense.

 Oh, and I guess the other obvious thing is command line applications are more likely to be cross platform.